reruo321/CPP-Self-Study/CS/CPP/Input-and-Output/README.md

 The example program should read "hello" into `a` and "world" into `b`, whichever hello-world one it get as an input.
 The behavior that handles whitespace characters indeed helps to separate inputs.

 Be careful. **DO NOT** use `getline` right after `cin`!
-After `getline` will encounter the remaining newline character in the buffer, it will stop reading immediately.
-It will result in an empty string for the input.
+After `getline` encounters the remaining newline character in the buffer, it will stop reading immediately.
+It will result in an empty string for the `getline` input.

 ### `cin.ignore()`